DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 [^25]: See, http://www.greenplanetsearch.com.

-[^26]: Jutta Haider, ‘ The Environment on Holidays or How a Recycling Bin
+[^26]: Jutta Haider, ‘The Environment on Holidays or How a Recycling Bin
-    Informs Us on the Environment ’, Journal of Documentation 67.5 (2011): 823-839.
+    Informs Us on the Environment’, *Journal of Documentation* 67.5 (2011): 823-839.

 [^27]: Noortje Marres, ‘The Costs of Public Involvement: Everyday Devices